Axis2 Web service and Tomcat Manager

 Conclusion

-This exercise explained how to get access to an Axis2 Web service and how the Java URL class can be used to retrieve arbitrary files if no checks are performed on the protocol in use.
+class can be used to retrieve arbitrary files if no checks are performed on the protocol in use.
 Once you can retrieve arbitrary files, you can target configuration files to gather sensitive information and passwords.
-Once you have credentials, you can easily access the administration interface of the application server and deploy a custom web application to run arbitrary commands on the system.
+Once you get the credentials, you can easily access the administration interface of the application server and deploy a custom web application to run arbitrary commands on the system.